webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - **LOG_FILE_NAME_CONVERT**: This parameter defines a conversion rule for redo log filenames.
 While it can be relevant for managing redo logs, it doesn't influence the checkpointing interval or MTTR target.
 - 56 % Which process duplicates modified blocks from a buffer cache to files on disk? % Apply Server (ASnn),Checkpoint (CKPT),Database Writer (DBWn),Log Writer (LGWR)
   - The process that duplicates modified blocks from the buffer cache to files on disk in Oracle is: **Database Writer (DBWn)**
     - The database writer process (DBWn) is a background process responsible for writing modified data blocks from the database buffer cache to the corresponding datafiles on disk.
     - The buffer cache acts as a temporary storage area for frequently accessed data blocks.
 When a transaction modifies a data block in memory, the changes are reflected in the buffer cache.
     - DBWn periodically scans the buffer cache and identifies dirty blocks (modified blocks).
 It then writes these dirty blocks back to their respective datafiles on disk, ensuring the physical data on disk reflects the latest changes.
   - Here's why the other options are not responsible for writing modified blocks to datafiles:
     - **Apply Server (ASnn)**: The Apply Server processes (ASnn) are part of Oracle's Data Guard functionality.
 They are responsible for applying redo information from standby databases, not writing directly to datafiles on the primary database.
     - **Checkpoint (CKPT)**: The checkpoint process initiates checkpoints at specific intervals or upon certain events.
+CKPT occurs when all dirty buffers(redo cache) are written to data files.
-It doesn't directly write modified blocks to disk.
+      - It doesn't directly write modified blocks to disk.
 Instead, it coordinates with the database writer (DBWn) to ensure a consistent state of the datafiles.
     - **Log Writer (LGWR)**: The log writer process (LGWR) is responsible for writing redo information to online redo log files.
 Redo logs track changes made to the database, and LGWR ensures this information is flushed to disk regularly.
 However, it doesn't directly write the modified data blocks themselves to the datafiles.
 - 57 % Which file does the Database Upgrade Assistant (DBUA) obtain its list of databases from? % tnsnames.ora,glogin.sql,host_name.olr,sqlnet.ora
   - The Database Upgrade Assistant (DBUA) is a tool provided by Oracle that assists in upgrading databases from one release to another.
 When the DBUA is launched, it obtains the list of databases available for upgrade from the **oratab file**.